isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-views.md

     In the above screenshot, a cross highlight is used to point the line containing erroneous XML.

 -   The Find and Replace feature allows you to search for any text, element, or attribute in the Source View.
-For more information, see [Find and Replace](web-editor-features.md#id1995C0N0L5Z).
+For more details, see the **Find and Replace** feature description in the [Main toolbar](web-editor-features.md#id#id2051EA0G05Z) section.

 -   The Source View provides many shortcuts to help you quickly navigate and work on a document.
 The following table lists the supported actions and their shortcut keys:

     |To do this|Use this shortcut|